rebkang/admin-dashboard-app/README.md

 7. Install the dependencies in the `client` file.
    `npm i`

-8. Open up two terminals and run these commands:
+8. Open two terminals and run these commands:

 ```
 cd server